Kung Fu: The Movie

 Kung Fu: The Movie is a 1986 made-for-television film and the first in a series of sequels which continued the story of the Shaolin monk, Kwai Chang Caine, first introduced in the 1972–1975 television series Kung Fu.
-The role of Caine is resumed by David Carradine.
+David Carradine reprises the role of Caine.
 The role of his son, Chung Wang, is portrayed by Brandon Lee in his acting debut.
 The film aired on Brandon's 21st birthday on February 1, 1986.
-The role of Master Po is also resumed by Keye Luke and The Manchu is portrayed by Mako (Makoto Iwamatsu/岩松松村　信).
+The role of Master Po is also reprised by Keye Luke and The Manchu is portrayed by Mako (Makoto Iwamatsu/岩松松村　信).
 In the film, the show's hero, Kwai Chang Caine (Carradine), is forced to fight his hitherto unknown son, Chung Wang (Lee).

 Plot

 1885 (roughly ten years after the timeline set by the series), a place between San Francisco and Sacramento.
 A mysterious Manchu man arrives in town, with his young companion Chung Wang, who is both his valet and, while being under a magical spell, a killer at his service.
 The Manchu is looking for a Shaolin priest with a price on his head: Kwai Chang Caine.

 Caine, now with graying hair, is leading a quiet life working as a laborer at a warehouse, shielding his countrymen from the cruel foreman, when he gets involved in a crime investigation.
 The young American missionary Reverend Lawrence Perkins, back from China and apparently insane, gained entrance to a local opium den where he was murdered by the Manchu man.
-In the course of a general raid of Chinese people led by the vicious Deputy Wyatt, Caine is brought to the open and the missionary’s body is found.
-Caine’s knowledge of Chinese drugs and weapons that signal the death was a murder and not caused by “the poppy” attracts the attention of Sheriff Mills, who uses his expertise in the investigation, but also makes of him a suspect.
+In the course of a general raid of Chinese people led by the vicious Deputy Wyatt, Caine is brought to the open and the missionary's body is found.
+Caine's knowledge of Chinese drugs and weapons that signal the death was a murder and not caused by "the poppy" attracts the attention of Sheriff Mills, who uses his expertise in the investigation, but also makes of him a suspect.

-Mrs. Sarah Perkins, the missionary’s widow, pleads for Caine’s help in finding the real cause of her husband’s death.
-Caine starts to investigate while helping the Asian-American family whose lodging he shares, and the Manchu’s young servant stalks him wherever he goes until Caine goes outside and confronts him.
+Mrs. Sarah Perkins, the missionary's widow, pleads for Caine's help in finding the real cause of her husband's death.
+Caine starts to investigate while helping the Asian-American family whose lodging he shares, and the Manchu's young servant stalks him wherever he goes until Caine goes outside and confronts him.

 After a talk in which Chung Wang delivers him sad news about the Shaolin temple and demands to be taught kung fu, Caine invites him to share his lodging, offers him a job at the warehouse, and tries to teach the young man some humility before teaching him kung fu.
-This lasts until the next day when the young disciple gets into a violent fight with the warehouse’s foreman and when stopped by Caine, scorns his master’s pacifism.
+This lasts until the next day when the young disciple gets into a violent fight with the warehouse's foreman and when stopped by Caine, scorns his master's pacifism.
 Caine dismisses him.
 Later, Caine sees Master Po in a vision, confirming the news from China and warning him of danger in a cemetery.